Gentle on My Mind: Glen Campbell's recording and success

 Hartford's recording of "Gentle on my Mind" attracted Glen Campbell's attention after he heard it on the radio and bought the single.
 He felt the song is "an essay on life" and was "knocked out" by the scenery it describes.
-At the time, Campbell worked as a studio musician with The Wrecking Crew; he rearranged the song and with the band, he recorded a demo at Capitol Studios.
+At the time, Campbell worked as a studio musician with The Wrecking Crew; he rearranged the song with a faster tempo than Hartford's version.
+The band recorded a demo at Capitol Studios.
 Campbell left the demo tape at the studio for producer Al De Lory, who made slight production arrangements that Capitol Records accepted as a master for the single.
 Campbell's recording of "Gentle on My Mind" was released with "Just Another Man" on the B-side in June 1967.
 Upon its release, Billboard predicted the single would reach the Billboard Hot 100 chart.
 It peaked at number 30 on the magazine's Hot Country Songs, and at number 62 on the Hot 100.
 The success of the song, which was originally intended for the country music market, helped Campbell cross over to the pop market.

 After Campbell's success with "By the Time I Get to Phoenix", "Gentle on My Mind" was re-released in 1968.
 The new release of the single sold more copies than the original release, peaking at number 44 on Billboard's Hot Country Singles, at number 39 on the Billboard Hot 100, and at number 8 on the Easy Listening chart.
 On the RPM charts in Canada, it peaked at number 20 on the country chart and at number 60 on the RPM 100.
 That year, "Gentle on My Mind" won the categories for Best Country & Western Song, Best Folk Performance for Hartford's recording; and Best Country & Western Solo Vocal Performance, Male as well as Best Country & Western Recording for Campbell's version at the 10th Annual Grammy Awards.